 What is the agenda for the visit?

-Each visit it tailored to the needs and interests of the visiting school.
-The visit will be between 1.5–3 hours depending on which time slot was booked.
+The activities in the lab change as the art on display at the MAF is changed.
+The visit will be between 1.5–3 hours depending on how many students are attending.
 During your visit students will go on a tour of MAF to familiarize themselves with the work of our featured artist and other relevant pieces.
-Next we will gather in the lab to go over our goals for the day, introduce the technologies we will be working with, and break into task groups led by an adult mentor.
-The remaining time will be spent working in tasks groups on a specific part of the future cities project.
-Task groups will install their work into their block and present it to the group before the end of the visit.
+Next students separate into five lab groups and learn about their creative challenge for the day.
+The remaining time will be spent working in tasks groups on a specific part of their project.
+Before departing, student groups will present their code and prototype.